Yppf00/dark-white-theme/README.md

 # dark-white-theme
-basic example of d/w theme
+basic example of d/w theme using javascript